developer51709/Discord-DM-Bot/README.md

 Message Content (if needed for content processing)

+---

-🐛 Troubleshooting
+## 🐛 Troubleshooting
-Bot doesn’t receive DMs
+### Bot doesn’t receive DMs
-Ensure DM intents are enabled
+- Ensure DM intents are enabled

-Confirm the bot is not blocked by the user
+- Confirm the bot is not blocked by the user

-Check terminal logs for errors
+- Check terminal logs for errors

-History reload fails
+### History reload fails
-Increase HISTORY_FETCH_TIMEOUT
+- Increase `HISTORY_FETCH_TIMEOUT`

-Reduce HISTORY_CONCURRENCY
+- Reduce `HISTORY_CONCURRENCY`

-Check for rate limits in logs
+- Check for rate limits in logs

-JSON files corrupted
+### JSON files corrupted
 This should never happen due to atomic writes, but if it does:

-Delete the affected file
+- Delete the affected file

-Restart the bot
+- Restart the bot

+---

-🤝 Contributing
+## 🤝 Contributing
 Pull requests are welcome!
 If you’d like to add features (UI, commands, analytics, etc.), feel free to fork the repo.

+---

-📜 License
+## 📜 License
 This project is licensed under the MIT License.

+---

-⭐ Support the Project
+## ⭐ Support the Project
 If this bot helps you, consider starring the repository!